orzklv/web/content/blog/static-flake/index.md

 };
 ```

-So, now we need to change domain of our website to something else, like `myblog.com` and tell nix that `root` is packaged version of our website that looks something like this:
+So, now we need to change domain name of our future website to something else, let's say `myblog.com` and tell nix that `root` is packaged version of our website that looks something like this:

 ```nix
 # Assuming you have `pkgs` and `inputs` exposed in this part of configuration